core-json/core-json/README.md

 - Additionally offer deserializing into typed structures, when allocations are allowed (adding a dependency on `hashbrown` when `alloc` but not `std`)

+### Non-Goals

+- Assert the deserialized JSON is valid.
+While some checks are performed for the sanity of deserialization, this is not intended to reject inputs other deserializers would likely reject

 ### Implementation Details

 The deserializer is represented using a stack of the current state.
 The stack is parameterized by a constant for the maximum depth allowed for the deserialized objects, which will be used for a fixed allocation on the stack.
-Even when an object with a depth of 100 is allowed, the deserializer's state is less than a kilobyte.
+The deserializer's state is approximately one byte per allowed nested object.

 Optionally, the caller may specify a stack which does dynamically allocate and supports an unbounded depth accordingly.